Red Apple Cider Sangria

 - 2 large snacking apples such as honey crisp or gala, cored and sliced

 - In a small saucepan, whisk together the water, sugar, cinnamon, and nutmeg.
 Bring to a boil and boil for 2-3 minutes or until the sugar has dissolved.
 Remove from the heat.

-- In a large pitcher, combine the red wine and apple cider.
-Stir in the sugar mixture, apples, oranges, and cinnamon sticks.
+- In a large pitcher, stir together wine, cider, sugar syrup, apples, oranges, and cinnamon sticks.
 Refrigerate for at least 4 hours, preferably overnight, before serving.